 Kombucha is a type of drink enriched with high levels of probiotics and is often recommended to patients who have been diagnosed with an inflammatory and leaky gut.
 Kombucha’s high level of Symbiotic Colony of Bacteria and Yeast (SCOBY) plays a vital role in improving the performance and functions of your gut.
 It is prepared by combining SCOBY with sugar extracts to sweeten the juice and initiate the fermentation responsible for the probiotic content.

 When correctly prepared, kombucha provides a number of health benefits that that can help improve the condition of your digestive system, increase your metabolism and aid the function of the liver.

 Miso is packed with probiotics that play a crucial role in improving the performance of your gut.
 Miso is prepared by combining fermented rye, barley, and beans with koji.
 It is often recommended by nutritionists and doctors for patients diagnosed with an inflamed gut.

 Natto is prepared through the fermentation of soybeans.
 It has a strong flavor and a high presence of probiotics.
 Natto consists of Bacillus Subtilis, which plays a vital role in the improvement of your immune system, absorption of vitamin K2, and overall cardiovascular health.
 It also contains high quantities of nattokinase, which may help in cancer treatment.

 I hope you found this helpful.
-If you want to go deeper, I suggest you register for my FREE download and video training on endless energy.
-This will help you gain abundant energy to help you power through the day.
-To grab it, just scroll down and hit the button!
-Then you'll get instant access.
-And join me on my Facebook page, Inspiring a Fit & Healthy Life, where I share more information, tips and recipes to help you live a happier, healthier life.
+Be sure to join me on my Facebook page, Inspiring a Fit & Healthy Life, where I share more information, tips and recipes to help you live a happier, healthier life.